US braces for dangerous blast of cold, wind and snow

 People are also reading…

-Even warm-weather states are preparing for the worst.
-Texas officials are hoping to avoid a repeat of the February 2021 storm that left millions without power, some for several days.
+Texas officials are hoping to avoid a repeat of the February 2021 storm that left millions without power, some for several days, and hundreds dead.
 Temperatures were expected to dip to near freezing as far south as central Florida by the weekend.

+The northern-most regions of the U.S. could see wind chills approaching 70 degrees below zero — cold enough to leave exposed skin frostbitten in a matter of minutes.

 The drop in temperatures will be precipitous.
-In Denver, the high on Wednesday will be around 50 degrees (10 degrees Celsius); by Thursday, it is forecast to plummet to around zero (minus 18 Celsius).
+In Denver, the high on Wednesday will be around 50 degrees; by Thursday, it is forecast to plummet to around zero.

 The heaviest snow is expected in Idaho, Montana and Wyoming, according to the National Weather Service, and frigid wind will be fierce across the country's mid-section.